hohepriester/Employee-Attrition/README.md

-This analysi shows virtually every single key factor that has affected the attrition of a company, from the Education Field, Age Group, Job Role, and income to the years spent at the company by each individual.
+This analysis shows virtually every single key factor that has affected the attrition of a company, from the Education Field, Age Group, Job Role, and income to the years spent at the company by each individual.
 It can be deduced that the most attrition was found in the Young Adults category as a result of the low income that is being paid to them by the company.